librasteve/raku-Physics-Measure/README.md

 [![Build Status](https://travis-ci.com/p6steve/raku-Physics-Measure.svg?branch=master)](https://travis-ci.com/p6steve/raku-Physics-Measure)
 # raku-Physics-Measure
 A set of SI, Imperial and US Unit objects that are employed by Measure objects having value, units and error(tbd) and act as operands in most calculations.
-Some prefix and physical constants included where needed.
-Some use of unicode and operator overload.

 # Instructions
 * I'm in process of separating Physics::Unit from Physics::Measure - please zef install --verbose Physics::Unit first as this is not yet set as a prerequisite